FudgeRacoon/LeetLibrary/0001-two-sum/NOTES.md

 To improve our runtime complexity, we need a more efficient way to check if the complement exists in the array.
 If the complement exists, we need to get its index.
 What is the best way to maintain a mapping of each element in the array to its index?
 A hash table.

-We can reduce the lookup time from $\O(n) to $\O(1) by trading space for speed.
+We can reduce the lookup time from ${O(n)} to ${O(1)} by trading space for speed.
 A hash table is well suited for this purpose because it supports fast lookup in near constant time.
-I say "near" because if a collision occurred, a lookup could degenerate to $\O(n) time.
-However, lookup in a hash table should be amortized O(1) time as long as the hash function was chosen carefully.
+I say "near" because if a collision occurred, a lookup could degenerate to ${O(n)} time.
+However, lookup in a hash table should be amortized ${O(1)} time as long as the hash function was chosen carefully.

 ## Algorithm